-So what’s the issue today?
-It’s simply adapting to the loss of 100% freedom, worry about my son’s visual impairment which may inhibit him to keep up with school work, and the stress of keeping up my posting schedule on Financial Samurai.
+What was the issue that challenged my mental health?
+It was simply adapting to the loss of 100% freedom, worry about my son’s visual impairment which may inhibit him to keep up with school work, and the stress of keeping up my posting schedule on Financial Samurai.

-Something has got to give.
-And that something is my back.
+Something had to give.
+And that something was my back.
 Chronic pain is the mind’s way of distracting you from emotional stress.

-I’ll get used to my loss of freedom.
+Over time I adjusted and got used to my loss of freedom.
 Not having a day job for over five years made me spoiled and soft.
-Posting less frequently is a simple solution for Financial Samurai.
-After all, each post reaches a much larger audience now due to its growth.
+I wasn’t prepared for the amount of anxiety that can accompany parenthood.